Skip to content

 High Risk (Articles 6, 8–17)

-High-risk AI systems are authorised but subject to a mandatory compliance regime before they can be deployed.
+High-risk AI systems are authorized but subject to a mandatory compliance regime before they can be deployed.
 Two categories qualify as high-risk under Article 6:

-Article 6(2) — Annex III use-case categories: AI systems falling within the eight application areas listed in Annex III.
-These are: (1) biometric identification and categorisation of natural persons; (2) management and operation of critical infrastructure; (3) education and vocational training; (4) employment, workers management, and access to self-employment; (5) access to essential private and public services and benefits; (6) law enforcement; (7) migration, asylum, and border control; (8) administration of justice and democratic processes.
+Article 6(2) — Annex III use-case categories: AI systems falling within the eight application areas listed in Annex III: (1) biometric identification and categorization of natural persons; (2) management and operation of critical infrastructure; (3) education and vocational training; (4) employment, workers management, and access to self-employment; (5) access to essential private and public services and benefits; (6) law enforcement; (7) migration, asylum, and border control; (8) administration of justice and democratic processes.

 PM implication: High-risk classification means compliance work is a project deliverable, not a governance aspiration.
 Budget, schedule, and resource plans must account for risk management system development, data governance documentation, technical documentation maintenance, conformity assessment, and post-deployment monitoring.
 For most Annex III systems, self-assessment under Annex VI is the conformity assessment pathway — no notified body is required.
 The work is substantial; the administrative process is self-administered.